mosra/magnum-bindings/doc/python/magnum.trade.rst

     behavior.

 .. py:function:: magnum.trade.AbstractSceneConverter.convert
+    :raise AssertionError: If :ref:`trade.SceneConverterFeatures.CONVERT_MESH`
+        is not supported
     :raise RuntimeError: If conversion fails

 .. py:function:: magnum.trade.AbstractSceneConverter.convert_in_place
+    :raise AssertionError: If :ref:`trade.SceneConverterFeatures.CONVERT_MESH_IN_PLACE`
+        is not supported
     :raise RuntimeError: If conversion fails

 .. py:function:: magnum.trade.AbstractSceneConverter.convert_to_file
+    :raise AssertionError: If neither
+        :ref:`SceneConverterFeatures.CONVERT_MESH_TO_FILE` nor the
+        combination of :ref:`SceneConverterFeatures.CONVERT_MULTIPLE_TO_FILE`
+        and :ref:`SceneConverterFeatures.ADD_MESHES`
+        is supported
     :raise RuntimeError: If conversion fails

     For compatibility with :ref:`os.path`, on Windows this function converts